dannovikov/cmpr/README.md

 Developed on Linux; works on Mac or Windows with WSL2.

-It's early days and there may be bugs!
+It's early days and there <s>may be</s><ins>are</ins> bugs!

-There's preliminary support for a "bootstrap" script with the ":bootstrap" ex command.
+There's support for a "bootstrap" script with the ":bootstrap" ex command.
-You make a script that produces your bootstrap block on stdout, you put it in the conf file, and you use :bootstrap to run it.
+You make a script that produces your bootstrap block on stdout, you put it in the conf file as "bootstrap: ./your-script.sh", and you use :bootstrap to run it.
+(It can actually be any command that produces output on stdout, it doesn't have to be a shell script.)
 For more details on this feature, stop by the discord and ask!
 We also ship our own bootstrap.sh which you can look at as a template.
+There is also a version that's adapted for Python code.

 When you use an API (instead of clipboard mode) there is also a system prompt sent to the model on every request.
 This comes from a block with the id "systemprompt".
-You can look in the repo to see by example how we do this.
-We have a file (also called systemprompt), this file is listed in our conf file, and there's a block in that file that has the system prompt we use.
+For example, for cmpr itself, we have a file (also called systemprompt), this file is listed in our conf file, and there's a block in that file that has the system prompt we use.
 If you're using ChatGPT or another model, putting similar instructions in the settings (ChatGPT calls them "custom instructions") will give good results.
 Otherwise the models tend to try to be helpful, when what you want in this workflow is for it to follow instructions and write code.